How do I apply?

 Fordham makes decisions on a rolling basis.
 The committee endeavors to notify applicants of decisions within six to eight weeks after receipt of application.
 Applications received on or around University calendar breaks will take additional processing time.

 Evaluation and Decision Making

 Do you have an Early Action Program?

 Yes, although it is not binding and you must qualify.
-To qualify, you must take the LSAT prior to October 1, 2012 and submit your application by October 15th.
+To qualify, you must submit your completed application, including your valid LSAT score, by October 15th.
 You will be notified by December 15th as long as your file is completed and ready for review.

 Do you accept transfer and visiting students?

 Yes.
 Applications for transfer and visiting students may be submitted from March 15, 2015 to June 30, 2015 for the fall 2015 term.
 Transfer and visiting applications are considered during the latter part of July, and applicants will typically receive a decision during the first week of August.
 Students wishing to visit of the spring 2015 semester must submit their application by December 15, 2014.